javascript-tutorial/en.javascript.info/1-js/11-async/01-callbacks/article.md

 Many functions are provided by JavaScript host environments that allow you to schedule *asynchronous* actions.
 In other words, actions that we initiate now, but they finish later.

 For instance, one such function is the `setTimeout` function.
+Another example is `document.createElement`, which we explore here.

 There are other real-world examples of asynchronous actions, e.g. loading scripts and modules (we'll cover them in later chapters).